I have freelanced, owned a sign company. Gave it all up to move away from my birthplace and start again.

 After a few years in the digital marketing arena, I co-founded a digital marketing agency designed to help small and medium businesses with comprehensive, fully-managed online marketing services.

-After selling my share of the business in July 2014, I decided to focus in helping businesses grow with digital marketing.
+After selling my share of the business in July 2014, I decided to focus in helping businesses grow with digital marketing for eCommerce.